 As one sales leader told me recently.
 “We need to pitch this hard, we may never get them again.”
 It is true that you cannot count on getting two meetings with a C-level executive, but the system of engaging a client and having a strategy and plan for connecting with them beyond a one-time meeting is equally important with this audience.
 Here are some tips to help you build a relationship science into your CXO meetings:

-- Spend time to understand their business challenges.
-We speak to hundreds of CXOs every year and our opening question is always – what are your top business challenges.
+- Spend time to understand their business challenges beyond your solutions.
+We speak to hundreds of CXOs every year and our opening question is always – what are your challenges.
 We learn enough from that single question to shape many follow-on discussions.

-- Throw away the PowerPoint slides and focus on the 3 main points you want to discuss- and make sure they are tied to their challenges.
+- Throw away the PowerPoint slides and focus on a few main points you want to discuss – not pitch.
+Make sure they are tied to their challenges.
 Too often we recycle or repurpose the same presentations that were not written for a C-level audience and should never be shared with that audience.

 - Ask don’t tell.
-When there is a moment of silence sales people tend to pitch – it is the comfort zone for many.
-Stop, pause and turn your statement into a question – this will allow you to leave with more information on the CXO than you arrived with.
+When there is a moment of silence everyone tends to pitch – it is the comfort zone.
+Stop, pause and turn your pitch into a question.
+Rather than pitching your security idea, ask a question that will lead to a discussion about security.
+Through questions and discussion you leave with more information than you came with and several openings for the next meeting.

 - Follow up with meaningful content and connections.
 Meeting follow-up is as critical as the meeting itself – this is where you will turn the meeting into a series of discussions or lose the opportunity.
 Identify interesting content that connects to areas of interest that you learned in your discussion.
 Connect the CXO to other C-suite leaders that are tackling similar problems.

 Finally, develop a plan for the next meeting that connects to the mutual business value agreed to in the meeting.